Where to Sell Digital Products For Free in 2026

 The free plan’s 9% seller fee might seem a little higher, but consider what you’re getting: a link-in-bio tool, media kit builder, online store, and email marketing features.
 It’s basically a complete creator toolkit in one platform.

-The Store Pro plan at $30/month with 0% fees is a good one if you’re selling products in a higher volume, and their integration with Stripe means reliable payment processing.
+The Creator Plus plan at $25/month with 0% fees is a good one if you’re selling products in a higher volume, and their integration with Stripe means reliable payment processing.

 Getting Paid: